Current Vacancies & Opportunities

 Commission Information:

-We are delighted to invite proposals from Glasgow based oral storytellers / narrative performers to create new work to be presented in October this year.
-The performance should be between 45 minutes and 1 hour in length.
-We actively welcome ensemble applications including collaborations with other artforms but expect storytelling to be the predominant focus.
+We are delighted to invite proposals from Glasgow based oral storytellers / narrative performers to create new work to be presented at the festival.

 The Village Storytelling Festival celebrates the artform of oral storytelling, but we welcome applications which challenge the definition or add to the existing tradition.
 For example, we welcome applications from storytellers who use non-verbal language such as BSL or Visual Vernacular.